UANDES-4103-201910/lab-assignment-1-eivelez/README.md

 Just to add, we can see how the code gramatic to open and close something is <></>

-Little experiment: i changed the tab colour from <td bgcolor="#ff6600"> to <td bgcolor="#00ffd0"> (from orange to cyan), to experience how this code affects the page design.
+Little experiment: i changed the tab colour from td bgcolor="#ff6600" to td bgcolor="#00ffd0"  (orange to cyan), to experience how this code affects the page design.

 Step 4, Analyze the sources tab: